VAT in the Netherlands: Rates, Registration, and Compliance Guidelines

 VAT Registration Threshold

+Regarding the VAT registration threshold for domestic taxable persons, either legal or natural persons, there is no VAT registration threshold.
+This means that all taxable persons involved in taxable activities must register for VAT.
 However, there is an exemption to this rule that relates to the simplified scheme for small businesses.
-If the businesses are established in the Netherlands, and their annual turnover is below EUR 20,000, they can benefit from the small business VAT exemption regime.
+If the businesses are established in the Netherlands, and their annual turnover is below EUR 20,000, they can benefit from the small business VAT exemption regime.Â

-In contrast, no VAT registration threshold is stipulated for foreign taxable persons performing a taxable activity in the Netherlands.
+In contrast, no VAT registration threshold is stipulated for foreign taxable persons performing a taxable activity in the Netherlands.Â

 Types of Taxable Activities in the Netherlands